-As experts in aging care, Seniorcorp’s caregiving team helps your senior loved ones in making sure meds are taken when and exactly how they’re prescribed.
+As experts in aging care, Seniorcorp’s caregiving team can help your senior loved one with in home elder care in Virginia Beach and the surrounding areas including making sure meds are taken when and exactly how they’re prescribed.
 It is also imperative to understand common problems seniors experience with using their prescriptions, and just how to overcome them.
 For example:

 In some cases, signs and symptoms continue despite taking medications correctly.
 Busy doctors may prescribe what’s known as a “starter dose” of a medication, which requires follow-up to figure out if modification is necessary; but often, that follow-up never occurs.
 Be sure to schedule a subsequent visit with the doctor when a brand new medication is prescribed, and ensure the senior keeps that visit.

 Side effects could very well be more severe than the condition being treated.
 Of particular issue are medications that impact a senior’s balance and thinking – increasing the chance of a fall or some other dangerous consequence.
 Prescriptions to be especially on guard about consist of anticholinergics, sedatives/tranquilizers, benzodiazepines, antipsychotics, mood stabilizers, and opiates.
 Talk with your physician if any of these medications are prescribed for an older loved one and cautiously weigh the potential risks against benefits.